EXHIBITORS / VENDORS LIST

 Location:

-The Wind Terminal serves as an ethereal bridge to the spiritual realm, allowing anyone to share messages, reflections, and memories through simple text based interface.
+The Wind Terminal serves as an ethereal bridge to the spiritual realm, allowing anyone to share messages, reflections, and memories through a simple text based interface.
 We build on the idea of the traditional Wind Phone, transforming neglected and forgotten technology into a renewed, meaningful platform for connection.

 https://www.windterminal.com